The Bankrate promise

 The bottom line

 If you prefer Southwest Airlines over the competition, the Southwest Rapid Rewards Plus card is the perfect tool to use to begin earning points and other perks with the airline.
-The annual fee is low, and the value offered is high (especially when you factor in the much-sought-after Companion Pass).
+The annual fee is low, and the value offered is high — especially if you use the card to qualify for the much-sought-after Companion Pass.
 If you want to save money on your future travels, this is a good card to consider.
 Soon, you could be booking flights for two while paying nothing but modest airline taxes and fees.